ranja-sarkar/Classification/docs/chapter1.md

 <img width="366" height="41" alt="f1" src="https://github.com/user-attachments/assets/73296b8c-6cf8-42c7-80fe-438aa70671e0" />

 It is most worthwhile to choose a metric based on the business problem we are solving because there are always trade-offs.
-The selection must be based on how much trade-off the business allows.
+The metric selection must be based on how much trade-off the business allows.
 Detection (or not) of a true effect is related in a natural way to the cost analysis of diagnostic decision-making.

 ### Accuracy

 The accuracy metric is the percentage of correct predictions that is, number of correct predictions out of all predictions.
-Accuracy alone is not too informative about the effectiveness of a classifier model, it can be misleading for imbalanced data.

 <img width="181" height="29" alt="aa" src="https://github.com/user-attachments/assets/19e2a43f-6654-4b4e-ab80-516751e0a65e" />

+Accuracy alone is not too informative about the effectiveness of a classifier model.
+It can be misleading for imbalanced data where the probability or classification threshold shifts.
+For balanced data, this threshold value is 0.5.
+The accuracy metric can only be correct for imbalanced data (like in fraud detection or churn prediction cases) if the threshold is tuned properly while training the model.

+# Summary